ppone/docs/guides/sign-up-pages.md

    [![Created Sign Up Page](../img/sign-up-pages-created.png)](../img/sign-up-pages-created.png)

-5. Now that your page is created it will be hosted at a unique URL within your billing portal.
+5. Now that your page is created it will be hosted at a unique URL within your customer portal.
 You can click the **View** button next to your new page to open the URL in a new tab.

    [![Sign Up Page](../img/sign-up-page.png)](../img/sign-up-page.png)